 B.A.
-Global Compassion Leadership
+Humanitarian Relief and Development

-General Education: 14 hours COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following: ENG 2233 American Literature through the Civil War ENG 2243 American Literature after the Civil War ENG 2273 Introduction to Literature GES 1122 Strategies for Student Success Social/Behavioral Sciences: 9 hours GOV 2213 National and State Government HIS 1113 American History I PSY 1153 Introduction to Psychology Natural Science/Mathematics: 6 hours 3 hours from the following: BIO 1113 Biological Science PHY 1113 Physical Science 3 hours from the following: MTH 1113 College Mathematics MTH 1123 College Algebra Physical Education: 4 hours PED 2232 Wellness and Lifestyle 2 hours from activity courses without duplication: PED 1101-PED 2291 General Biblical Studies: 24 hours BIB 1223 The Church in Ministry and Mission BIB 2213 Bible Study
+COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following: ENG 2233 American Literature through the Civil War ENG 2243 American Literature after the Civil War ENG 2273 Introduction to Literature GES 1122 Strategies for Student Success

+GOV 2213 National and State Government HIS 1113 American History I PSY 1153 Introduction to Psychology

+3 hours from the following: BIO 1113 Biological Science PHY 1113 Physical Science 3 hours from the following: MTH 1113 College Mathematics MTH 1123 College Algebra

+PED 2232 Wellness and Lifestyle 2 hours from activity courses without duplication PED 1101-2291

-REL 1133 Authentic Christianity REL 1153 New Testament Literature REL 1163 Old Testament Literature REL 3153 Christian Ethics THE 2113 Introduction to Theology and Apologetics THE 2333 Pentecostal Doctrine and History
+BIB 1223 The Church in Ministry and Mission BIB 2213 Bible Study REL 1133 Authentic Christianity REL 1153 New Testament Literature REL 1163 Old Testament Literature REL 3153 Christian Ethics THE 2113 Introduction to Theology and Apologetics THE 2333 Pentecostal Doctrine and History

-CFM 3143 Issues in Childhood and Family Life CMN 3293 Theology of Compassion CMN 3323 Leading Compassion Projects CMN 3373 Domestic Disaster Services CMN 3423 International Disaster Services CMN 4213 Personal Adjustment for Compassion Leadership CMN 4913 Compassion Ministry Practicum COU 3443 Crisis Intervention and Management ICS 3143 Transforming Conflict ICS 3183 Fundraising and Stewardship ICS 3233 Applied Sustainability ICS 3523 Intercultural Communication and Anthropology ICS 4223 Working with the Poor and Suffering ICS 4323 Working with Refugees and Migrant Populations LDR 4213 Public Policy and Advocacy
+CFM 3143 Issues in Childhood and Family Life CMN 3213 Care and Wellness for the Humanitarian Context CMN 3293 Theology of Compassion CMN 4223 Entrepreneurial Leadership CMN 4233 Affecting Change Through Advocacy CMN 4313 Disaster Services CMN 4913 Compassion Ministry Practicum COU 3443 Crisis Intervention and Management ICS 3113 Holistic Relief and Development ICS 3143 Transforming Conflict ICS 3163 Understanding the Spirit World ICS 3183 Fundraising and Stewardship ICS 3233 Applied Sustainability ICS 3523 Intercultural Communication and Anthropology ICS 4323 Working with Refugees and Migrant Populations

-The Bachelor of Arts in Global Compassion Leadership acquaints students to the needs of the disenfranchised and hurting among members of the human race throughout the world and equips them to be able to successfully meet those needs through engagement with organizations with a mission to offer compassion and relief.
+The Bachelor of Arts in Humanitarian Relief and Development acquaints students to the needs of the disenfranchised and hurting among members of the human race throughout the world and equips them to be able to successfully meet those needs through engagement with organizations with a mission to offer compassion and relief.